I joined a group of others last weekend to crew a flotilla of six sailboats navigating the waters of … Continue reading

 The road is open

-The first automobile trip through the Cascade Mountains in northern Washington State via what would become Highway 20 … Continue reading
+The first automobile trip through the Cascade Mountains in northern Washington state via what would … Continue reading

 An Olympic lap